GudbjorgVidja/TakeAway/README.md

 ## Design patterns

 - The Observer pattern is used, by implementing listeners.
-    - A listener in GreidslaController, observing changes to the contents of Karfa.
+    - A listener in GreidslaController.
+The observer is veitingarList in Karfa, and the observed is a method to make a new text
     - in Karfa: a listener observing the contents of Karfa, to calculate the total price of the order.
     - in PontunController: a listener on the last selected item from a listView of the menu, to add that item to Karfa.